Free-ranging dog: Puerto Rico

 In Puerto Rico, street dogs (and cats) are known as satos.
 In the late 1990s it was estimated there were 50,000 street dogs in the U.S. territory.
 By 2018 there were around 300,000 stray dogs in Puerto Rico.
 Programs to address the problem have been launched by the Humane Society of Puerto Rico and others.
 In 2018, a non-profit organization called Sato Project launched its first "spayathon", a large-scale project to spay and neuter satos of Puerto Rico.
 Other initiatives include having mainland U.S. residents adopt the island dogs.

+United States

+Each year, approximately 2.7 million dogs and cats are euthanized because shelters are too full and there are not enough adoptive homes.
+In 2016, between 592,255 and 866,366 street dogs were euthanized in the US.